GabrieleSantin/GabrieleSantin.github.io/_pages/publications.md

 <small>

 <blockquote>
 We present an algorithm to approximate large datasets by Radial Basis Function(RBF) techniques.
-The method couples a fast domain decomposition procedure with alocalized stabilization method.
-The resulting algorithm can efficiently deal with largeproblems and it is robust with respect to the typical instability of kernel methods.
+The method couples a fast domain decomposition procedure with a localized stabilization method.
+The resulting algorithm can efficiently deal with large problems and it is robust with respect to the typical instability of kernel methods.
 </blockquote>

 <pre>